neondatabase/website/content/docs/guides/branch-restore.md

 ## Time travel assist

-To help with troubleshooting, use the SQL editor in the Time Travel assist tool to run read-only queries against any selected timestamp within your history retention window.
+To help troubleshoot your data's history, use the SQL editor in the Time Travel assist tool to run read-only queries against any selected timestamp within your history retention window.
 It's a good idea to run this kind of query before you restore a branch.

-Here is how to do use the editor:
+Here is how to use the editor:
 1. Select the branch you want to query against, then select a timestamp, the same as you would to [Restore a branch](#restore-a-branch-to-an-earlier-state).
 1. Don't click **Branch Restore** yet.
 Instead, look to the Time Travel Assist window where you'll find the SQL editor you can use to write your query.
     ![Time travel query](/docs/guides/time_travel_assist.png)
-    Note that Time Travel Assist window shows the selected branch and timestamp against which this query will be run.
+    You can see the selected branch and timestamp against which this query will be run.
 1. Make sure you select the right database to run your query against; the database selection dropdown appears under the SQL editor.
 1. Write your read-only query in the editor, then click **Query at timestamp** to run the query.